seslattery/gcpsudobot/README.md

 PolicyRules is the structure defining the authorization the slackbot will allow.
 It consists of a list of Rules, each of which consist of a map of Groups, Roles, and Resources.
 Without PolicyRules defined, every request will be denied by default.
 There is no support for wildcards, individual membership, or hierarchical rules.

-A user requesting to escalate their permissions must be in the correct google group, and the role and resource they requested must be in a rule that matches that group.
+A user requesting to escalate their permissions must be in the correct google group, and the role and resource they requested must be in a rule that includes that group.

 The `POLCIY_RULES` env var must be set to a valid JSON containing the configuration for authorization that should be used.